smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

 These unofficial non standard M codes have been added since the official Eaglemoss firmware release.
 ### M499 - Force Error
    #### Usage
-   Sets the status and error codes for testing error handler and beep codes
+   Sets the status and error codes for testing error handler and beep codes.
+Needs the M499_SUPPORT define in Confiruation.h
+   #### Parameters
+   **ennn** The error nimber (1, 2, 3 or 4)
    #### Example
-   M499 E1 ; Sets the Status flag to error and the error code to Extruder thermistor open circuit...
+   M499 E1 ; Sets the Status flag to error and the error code to Extruder thermistor open circuit

-   M499 E2 ; Sets the Status flag to error and the error code to Heated Bed thermistor open circuit...
+   M499 E2 ; Sets the Status flag to error and the error code to Heated Bed thermistor open circuit

-   M499 E3 ; Sets the Status flag to error and the error code to Extruder thermistor short circuit...
+   M499 E3 ; Sets the Status flag to error and the error code to Extruder thermistor short circuit

-   M499 E4 ; Sets the Status flag to error and the error code to Heated Bed thermistor short circuit...
+   M499 E4 ; Sets the Status flag to error and the error code to Heated Bed thermistor short circuit
    ### Date implemented
    2017/08/04